-And yet — the idea that any loss would be better or worse than the one I had was really a moot point.
-I did not choose my early loss any more than my friend chose her late one.
-The cards were dealt, the dice were thrown, and we each navigated the intricacies of our individual losses as best as we could.
+And yet — the idea that any loss would be better or worse than the one I had was a moot point.
+I did not choose my early loss any more than my friend picked her late one.
+The cards were dealt, the dice were thrown, and we each navigated the intricacies of our losses as best as we could.

 I discovered that grief is valid no matter the type of loss.
-Since the almost 5 years since we lost Olivia, I have dealt with my fair share of grief.
-We tried to conceive for 4 years, resulting in 4 miscarriages between 5-8 weeks gestation.
+Since the almost five years since we lost Olivia, I have dealt with my fair share of grief.
+We tried to conceive for four years, resulting in 4 miscarriages between 5-8 weeks gestation.
 While the pregnancies went on for weeks, none resulted in a baby with a heartbeat.

 And then the courts made the decision that courts do.
 And we were told to drop him off at his birth mom’s house at 4 pm one day.
 For a year and a half, he was our family.
 And since that good-bye, we’ve never seen him again.

 If you were to ask me today which experience has been hardest, I wouldn’t be able to say with certainty.